(sized to:70x70, .jpg only)

 In one Kensington neighborhood, a documentary filmmaker is trying to halt the cycle of crime and drugs that keeps dealers on the corners and fearful law-abiding citizens inside.
 The plan is to raise money to buy abandoned buildings.

-Queen Of The Sun
+Journey Of The Universe

 Inspired To Action, William Kamkwamba